-Mental exhaustion doesn’t always look dramatic.
+Mental exhaustion does not always look dramatic.

 1. You Feel Tired Even After Sleeping